At 75, India's democracy is under pressure like never before - ExBulletin

 What happened in the emergency was frank and there was no pretense.
 What is happening now is more gradual and sinister, she said.

-Yet optimists like Kapoor say all is not lost if India strengthens its democratic institutions and places its hopes in the justice system.
+Yet optimists like Kapoor say all is not lost if India strengthens its democratic institutions” and “puts its hopes in the justice system.

 If the independence of the judiciary disappears, then I’m afraid nothing will survive, she said.